mre/mre.github.io.v3/content/2017/rust-url-shortener/index.md

 ```

 We get some ID back that we can use to retrieve the URL again.
 In my case, this was `gY`.
-Point your browser to https://localhost:8000/gY.
-You should be redirected to my homepage.
+Point your browser to https://localhost:8000/gY and you should be redirected to my homepage.

 ## Summary